Replacing Capacitors in Old Radios and TVs

 Electrolytic Capacitors on a Can Base in my Philco Miss America

 Recapping is easier than this article makes it sound.
 I have included many details to explain the process

 clearly, but with a little practice you will find that you can recap a simple radio in one evening.

-the radio "worked" before you start, you will often find
+Even if the radio "worked" before you started, you will often find

 Old radios can suffer many other ills, of course.
 If replacing capacitors doesn't bring

 your set back to life, you will need to do some further diagnosis, which goes beyond

 articles with further information about radio and television repair.